 Below is general information and frequently asked questions for our student organization community related to operations in 2020-2021.
 This content will continue to be updated as new information is available.
-Please refer to the Safe and Healthy Buckeyes website and the Student Org Guidance document for additional details.
+Please refer to the Safe and Healthy Buckeyes website for additional details.

 Please contact email@example.com with any additional questions or for more detailed information.
 Our staff is available to consult with your student organization about specific questions and needs.